Horizontal inverse mean curvature flow in the Heisenberg group: Geometric Properties and application of the generalized evolution

 \section{Geometric Properties and application of the generalized evolution}

-First, we identify suitable initial conditions under which the weak solution remains smooth for a short time.
-Next, we show that the $\mathbb{H}$-perimeter of the evolving surface grows exponentially along the generalized horizontal inverse mean curvature flow.
-Finally, as an application of HIMCF, we provide a proof of the Heintze-Karcher type inequality.
+First, we identify suitable initial conditions that ensure the weak solution remains smooth for a short time.
+Next, we show that the $\mathbb{H}$-perimeter of the evolving surface increases exponentially along the generalized horizontal inverse mean curvature flow.
+Finally, as an application of the HIMCF, we provide a proof of the Heintze-Karcher type inequality.